- Chart

 Average Trading Volume

-PEJ has a moderate average trading volume, which is sufficient for most investors.
+The ETF typically exhibits moderate average trading volume, indicating reasonable liquidity for most investors.

 Bid-Ask Spread

-The bid-ask spread for PEJ is generally competitive, reflecting reasonable liquidity.
+The bid-ask spread for PEJ is generally within a reasonable range, making it cost-effective for most retail and institutional traders.

 Market Dynamics